How to Avoid Inheritance Tax on Property in the UK

 Fortunately, the UK tax system offers legitimate ways to reduce this liability—if you plan ahead.

-Legal Strategies on How to Avoid Inheritance Tax on Property
+Legal Strategies on How to Reduce Your Inheritance Tax on Property

 1. Use the Residence Nil Rate Band (RNRB)

-The Residence Nil Rate Band allows you to pass your main home to direct descendants (such as children or grandchildren) with an additional tax-free allowance of up to £175,000.
+The Residence Nil Rate Band allows you to pass your main home to direct descendants (such as children or grandchildren) with an additional outside the scope of IHT allowance of up to £175,000.
 Combined with the basic allowance, this increases your threshold to £500,000 per individual or £1 million for married couples.

 However, this is only available when the property goes to direct descendants and when the estate is valued under £2 million.
 Be sure to review your will to ensure your property passes correctly to qualify for this valuable relief.